azurecitadel/azurecitadel.github.io/containers/kubernetes.md

   - ***Note On Permissions*** - If using an existing subscription you will need rights to create a service principal in the Azure AD tenant you use.
 This is a pre-req to deploying AKS.
   - If you activate an Azure Pass ***do not use your company/work email address***

+- [Option 1: Azure Cloud Shell](https://azure.microsoft.com/en-gb/features/cloud-shell/){:target="_blank" class="btn-info"}
+This is the preferred and recommended approach for a number of reasons.
+The *Azure Cloud Shell* is an online browser based shell, accessed either from the Azure Portal or directly via **[https://shell.azure.com/bash](https://shell.azure.com/bash){:target="_blank"}**.
+There is nothing you need to install, however if you have not used it before it will prompt you for a few set-up steps.
+We will be using the Bash version of the Cloud Shell, not PowerShell.
+You will need your Azure subscription setup before you can start.

-- [Option 1: WSL Bash](https://docs.microsoft.com/en-us/windows/wsl/install-win10){:target="_blank" class="btn-info"}
+- [Option 2: WSL Bash](https://docs.microsoft.com/en-us/windows/wsl/install-win10){:target="_blank" class="btn-info"}

-The majority of this lab is command-line based, and we will be using Linux Bash.
+The majority of this lab is command-line based, and you can use Linux Bash.
 One great option for running Bash is to use the *Windows Subsystem for Linux (WSL)*.
 If you have this already installed and working this would be the preferred option.
 For this lab you can go ahead and install WSL however be aware it takes some time to install & requires a reboot.
   - You will additionally need to [install the Azure CLI v2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
   - **Note.** Any WSL distro should work, however only *Ubuntu* has been tested.

-- [Option 2: Azure Cloud Shell](https://azure.microsoft.com/en-gb/features/cloud-shell/){:target="_blank" class="btn-info"}
-The *Azure Cloud Shell* is an online browser based shell, accessed either from the Azure Portal or directly via **[https://shell.azure.com/bash](https://shell.azure.com/bash){:target="_blank"}**.
-There is nothing you need to install, however if you have not used it before it will prompt you for a few set-up steps.
-We will be using the Bash version of the Cloud Shell, not PowerShell.
-You will need your Azure subscription setup before you can start.

 - [Visual Studio Code](https://code.visualstudio.com/){:target="_blank" class="btn-info"}
 We will not be writing real code but there will be significant editing of YAML files.
 You can use other text editors if you wish (but please not Notepad!).
 VS Code has good support for YAML and the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=brendandburns.vs-kubernetes) can be extremely useful for working with Kubernetes